entropicalabs/openqaoa-website/docs/problems/shortest-path-problem.md

     In OpenQAOA, where we work with Ising variables $\{-1,1\}$, a transformation of variables $x_i \rightarrow (1-Z_i)/2$ transforms the cost function $C(\textbf{x})$ to  the QAOA cost Hamiltonian $H$.

-## The shortest path problem in OpenQAOA
+## The Shortest Path Problem in OpenQAOA